simonmichael/hledger_site/src/1.42/hledger.md

 It\'s ok to use the `run` command recursively within a command script.

-You may find some differences in behaviour between `run` command lines and normal hledger command lines.
-For example, with `run`,

--   the command name must be written first, options afterward
--   full command names or official abbreviations (as in the command list) must be used
+You may find some differences in behaviour between `run` command lines and normal hledger command lines. `run` is a little stricter; eg it requires full command names or official abbreviations (as seen in the commands list), and command options must be written after the command name.

 #### Examples